The Appeals Process

 After the Hearing

-After the hearing is concluded and after the Appeals Tribunal has had time to thoroughly consider the evidence that was presented at the hearing, a written decision will be prepared.
-The decision will be mailed to each party from Jefferson City.
+After the hearing is concluded and after the referee has had time to consider the evidence that was presented at the hearing, a written decision will be prepared, and mailed to each party from Jefferson City.

 Notice to Claimants